 - This Huge Asteroid Was Spotted Only One Day Before It Whizzed By Earth.
 Where “whizzed” is within half the distance to the moon.

 - ‘Day zero’ water crises: Spain, Morocco, India and Iraq at risk as reservoirs shrink.
 Water wars coming.

 - Ok this one is good: Scientists accidentally create mutant enzyme that eats plastic bottles | Environment (as long as it’s not uncontrolled in the wild).

 Fascinating and mind boggling scale of investment and vision: “My favorite parlor game — from Silicon Valley to NYC to DC — is to ask people what is “One Belt, One Road.”
 Fewer than 5% can.
 It’s the largest global engagement strategy since the Marshall Plan — only that like 40 X as large in real dollars.”

 ++ In China and India, men outnumber women on a massive scale.
-The consequences are far-reaching (70 million fewer women in those 2 countries.)
+The consequences are far-reaching (70 million fewer women in these 2 countries.)

 I haven’t dug through this yet but AI, interfaces, Scifi movies and that private unconference thing at Juvet Landscape Hotel means it’s very promising.